white905/n8n-WorkFlow/README.md

 # n8n-WorkFlow
-Combine n8n with AI APIs to form a personalized workflow.
+A collection of n8n workflows demonstrating the integration of AI APIs (such as Gemini) to build personalized automation tools and applications.
+Each workflow in this repository showcases a different use case.

 ## API Configuration
 ### Gemini API